Equipboard was founded in 2013, and is the largest database of music artists and

-Volume drop: Volume drop is what happens with some pedals when you switch them on, and they negatively impact the sound by causing a sudden drop in volume.
-If the tremolo pedal you choose is known to do this, make sure it's something you can live with (we'll mention if any of the pedals on our top five list have this issue).
+Perceived Volume drop: Perceived volume drop is what happens with some pedals when you switch them on, and they negatively impact the sound by causing a sudden drop in volume.
+If the tremolo pedal you choose is known to do this, make sure it's something you can live with.

 Diamond Pedals Tremolo

-The Diamond Pedals Tremolo takes the top spot for most recommended tremolo pedal.
-Tremolo purists that owned numerous offerings from various brands consistently come back to this one as the one to get.
-The downside?
+The downsides?
 The hefty price tag.
 It comes in as the most expensive one on our list.
 Another downside?
 It’s rather large, so consider the room you have on your pedalboard.
 Now that we have the cons out of the way, just about everything else is a pro.

 The Diamond is extremely versatile.
 It can do four waveforms: sharkfin, sine, square and chop.
 It’s extremely intuitive to use, and the build quality is top notch.
 Go ahead and abuse it, durability is not an issue here.
 It can even be used as a pretty amazing sounding clean boost.
-Something just about every owner of the Diamond loves is its tap tempo button, which when held down can either double the tremolo speed or cut it in half.
-Here are some of our favorite sound bytes:
+We love its tap tempo button, which when held down can either double the tremolo speed or cut it in half.

 The spartan black box known as the Fulltone Supa-Trem ST-1 is the next tremolo pedal in our list that comes very highly recommended by guitarists far and wide.
 We couldn’t get very far into our research without hearing users praise that fact that this pedal is used by the great Joe Bonamassa.
 The man knows good tone, so his pedal choices mean a lot to guitarists.
 If you want the evidence, take a minute to check out how Mr. Bonamassa uses the Supa-Trem ST-1, then come back and read more!